deavmi/bcm2835-d/README.md

 ## Dependencies

-You need to install the `` package so that the share object files required during link time are available.
+You need to install the `libwiringpi-dev` package so that the share object files required during link time are available.

 The actual linking is handled all automatically by